 Finally, all the options I list work with both Windows and Apple operating systems.
 Currently, there are less options available for other platforms, including Linux, but there are some options which I have included for Linux as well.

-On1 Photo RAW is a very capable Lightroom alternative.
+On1 Photo RAW is, in my opinion, the most direct Lightroom alternative which is available without a subscription.
 You get a comprehensive photo management application, which has powerful tools for sorting and finding your photos.

 This includes a map view similar to that of Lightroom which can show your GPS tagged images on a map.
 I use a camera which has built-in GPS tagging, and I find this way of searching for photos from a trip to be very intuitive.